Employer Demoted me for Wearing Maternity Clothing sue liable incident compensation lawyer attorney

 Can My Employer Terminate Me For Pumping Breast Milk?

-Can I Be Fired for Wearing Maternity Clothes?
+Can I Lose My Job for Wearing Maternity Clothes?

 Can I be demoted for pumping breast milk at work?